flurie/sdp/README.md

 - standard list [].
 With SDP, list functions don't overlap analogues for other structures.
 - immutable arrays (lazy boxed Array and strict unboxed Bytes).
-Similar to arrays from the Haskell Platform, but have more functions.
+Similar to arrays from package array, but have more functions.
 SDP borrows some features of vectors and strict bytestrings, which makes some operations in O(1) instead of O(n).
 - immutable unrolled lists (lazy boxed Unlist and Unrolled, strict unboxed